 Now, when you run the app.
 You can see, when you reply on email it will show To email id as noreply@xyz.com.

-If you want to send email to all recipients then you can use Concat function to concatenates all of the recipients’ email addresses into one single text string, each one separated by a semicolon (;).
-In our case, we want to send email to all recipients listed in gallery.
+If you want to send an email to all recipients, you can use the Concat function to combine all the recipients’ email addresses into a single text string, with each address separated by a semicolon (;).
+In our case, we want to send an email to all recipients listed in the gallery.

-Let’s, add one button control named it as Send email to all and set the OnSelect property of this button to below formula.
+Let’s add a button control named Send email to all and set the OnSelect property of this button to the formula below.

 In, case if you want to send email to selected recipients listed in gallery then you can filter the data.